-A twenty-six-year-old man from Botshabelo, Stephen Nketsi, was killed in on Wednesday evening as he was going home from an event celebrating International Day Against Homophobia and Transphobia (IDAHOT) at a nearby tavern.
+A twenty-six-year-old man from Botshabelo, Stephen Nketsi, died on Wednesday evening as he was alleged to be headed home from an event celebrating International Day Against Homophobia and Transphobia (IDAHOT) at a nearby location.

 Peer educator at Free State Rainbow Seeds, an NGO that advocates for members of the LGBTI community, Thabiso Chaka, says Botshabelo used to be one of the most gay-friendly places in Mangaung.